kinow/kinoshita.eti.br/_posts/2011-02-14-btd-2011-how-to-automate-tests-using-testlink-and-hudson.md

 ---
-title: Belgium Testing Days (BTD) 2011 How To Automate Tests Using Testlink And Hudson
-author: kinow
+date: 2011-02-14 22:18:03 +1300
+layout: post
 tags:
 - testlink
 - jenkins
 - opensource
-category: 'presentations'
-time: '22:18:03'
+title: Belgium Testing Days (BTD) 2011 How To Automate Tests Using Testlink And Hudson
 ---

 <strong>How To Automate Tests Using Testlink And Hudson</strong>